Dotfile-Management-III

 One thing you may notice is that now, this is global command, and all global command will require the 1Password

-session to be active, and you may have to run againeval $(op signin my)
+opsession to be active, and you may have to run againeval $(op signin my)as a pre-requisite.

 atomically).